-The FortiGates operate as peers that process traffic and synchronize sessions with other FortiGates in the cluster.
-An FGSP cluster can include from 2 to 16 FortiGates.
+The FortiGates operate as peers that process traffic and synchronize sessions.
+An FGSP deployment can include 2 to 4 standalone FortiGates, or 2 to 4 FortiGate FGCP clusters of 2 members each.
 Adding more FortiGates increases the CPU and memory required to keep all of the FortiGates synchronized.
-So depending on your network conditions, adding too many FortiGates to an FGSP cluster may reduce overall performance.
+So depending on your network conditions, adding too many FortiGates to an FGSP deployment may reduce overall performance.

-The FortiGates in the FGSP cluster must be the same model and be running the same firmware version.
+The FortiGates in the FGSP deployment must be the same model and be running the same firmware version.
 You use the

 config system cluster-sync command to configure FGSP between the FortiGates and the